alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

   --source mcr.microsoft.com/azureiotedge-diagnostics:1.2.4
 ```

-##### Create the connected registry definifition
+##### Create the connected registry definition

 Now, we can create the connected registry definition in our Azure container registry instance:

 ![image]({{ site.baseurl }}/assets/images/connected-registry/connected-registry-wizard.png)

-Note that we have lots of options available for synchronization behavior, ReadWrite or ReadOnly modes and repositories to synchronize.
+Note that we have lots of options available for
+- synchronization behavior
+- ReadWrite or ReadOnly modes
+- repositories to synchronize

 In our example, we choose to get a ReadWrite connected registry.

 Once validated and saved, you will see that the status of the connected registry will be offline.
 So far, everything is normal as we did not deploy the connected registry module in our IOT Edge device yet.